 Family Caregiver provider services are implemented by the AAA to addresses the specific needs of family members who provide care to an elderly relative.
 Through a network of agencies, family caregivers are provided with respite services, resource information, counseling, assistive living devices, and services to grandparents who are providing custodial care to a child.

 Friendly Visitors volunteers are screened and matched to isolated, home-bound seniors in need of social contact.
 Visitors may assist with letter-writing, limited personal shopping, library services and outings among other activities.
 Volunteers are also trained to conduct safety assessments and make referrals for various appropriate other services.

 Fall Prevention provides in-home Occupational Therapist assessments and evaluations for seniors at risk of falls and/or of being institutionalized due to inadequacies in the home.
 The program further provides assistive devices and home modifications to enable seniors to remain safely in their homes.
 Additionally, the Fall Prevention Program provides “Tai Chi for Better Balance” classes, county-wide, as well as in the homes of home-bound seniors, to improve seniors’ balance and decrease instances of falls.

-SNAP-ED is a Supplemental Nutrition Assistance Program providing ongoing Tai Chi classes at two low-income senior centers and teaches nutrition classes at several county locations.
+CalFresh Healthy Living (SNAP-ED) is a Supplemental Nutrition Assistance Program providing ongoing wellness classes at two low-income senior centers and teaches nutrition classes at several county locations.

-Volunteers provide assistance with transportation by running errands or transporting seniors to various appointments, shopping, or other needed trips, which would not be possible without this service.
+Mobility Matters provides free door-through-door transportation to seniors and veterans who need escorted rides.
+Volunteers provide assistance with transportation by running errands or transporting seniors to various appointments, shopping, or other needed trips.

 Other Helpful Links